N000bak/Lenovo-T470s-Clover/README.md

 ### Install macOS

 Install macOS by booting on the USB key.
 It takes about 30min.
 The computer will restart multiple times.
 Make sure to select `Install macOS ...` each time.
-Once installed, choose to boot from local drive in Clover boot menu.
+Once installed, choose to boot from the local drive in Clover boot menu.

 ### What's next?

 To finish the setup, you need to:

 - **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB drive).
-It will make the local drive bootable (so you can get ride of the USB drive now)
+It will make the local drive bootable (so you can get rid of the USB drive now)

 You're almost done!
 Reboot and enjoy macOS on your Thinkpad T470s.